 I do not recommend charging at such a high rates for consumer AA and AAA cells.
 The problem is heat.
 When the cells are charged at high rates such as 1C or more it is very easy to get too much heat build up in the cell.
 If it gets so hot that the cell vents gas then it is now on it's way to premature failure.
 It is possible to charge at those rates but only with the right charger that monitors the batteries for all parameters to prevent any damage to the cells.
 It would also be best to use active cooling for the cells being charged.

 Having said those negative things about fast charging at 1C or higher rates I also have to say that it there is a problem with charging at very low rates.
 As mentioned above very low rates may not give the indications needed in the charge curve to show when full charge has been reached and the charger will fail to terminate charge properly.
 In short the charger can miss the -dV charge termination point.
 So very slow charging is not really a problem with the batteries, it is a problem with the chargers as they may not be able to detect full charge conditions.

 So what is the best charge rate??
-I recommend chargers that slow charge in the .2C range and fast charge in the .3C to .5C range.
+I recommend chargers that normal charge in the .2C range and fast charge in the .3C to .4C range.
 Those are rates of charge that are high enough for the charger to work well and not so high as to cause undo heating in the cell being charged.
 Here is an example.
 Suppose you have some NiMH AA cells rated at 2500 mAh.
 The 1C rate for those cells is 2500 mA or 2.5A.
 The normal charge rate .1C to .2C would be 250 mA to 500 mA.
-The fast charge rate .3C to .5C would be 750 mA to 1250 mA.
+The fast charge rate .3C to .4C would be 750 mA to 1000 mA.
 In that case a charger that charges at 500 mA would be perfect for normal charging.
 It would charge those 2500 mAh cells in a little over 5 hours.